 Any groups of students wishing to trade or switch roommates with another group of students must complete the following steps:

-Residential Life and Housing reserves the right to consolidate vacancies by requiring any student to move from a single occupancy of a double room or multiple occupancy residence to another double or multiple occupancy residence.
-The student may request permission to use a multiple occupancy residence as a single room and pay for the cost of the unoccupied beds on a prorated basis for the remainder of a term as long as space is available.
+Residential Life reserves the right to consolidate vacancies by requiring any student to move from a single occupancy of a double room or multiple occupancy residence to another double or multiple occupancy residence.
+The Resident may request permission to use a multiple occupancy residence as a single room and pay for the cost of the unoccupied beds on a prorated basis for the remainder of a term as long as space is available.
+Room consolidations may take place prior to the 10th day of each academic term.

 Guests of the opposite sex are only allowed in SJU residence halls during established open house hours.
+Any SJU student hosting a male guest over night must notify his Faculty Resident (FR).
 Each residence hall has the option of establishing its own open house hours on both campuses not to exceed:

-In the event that intercampus busses stop running due to inclement weather or other circumstance, preventing students from returning to their respective campuses, SJU students may sleep in the Mary Commons Lounge and CSB students may sleep in the St. Thomas Hall basement.back to top
+In the event that intercampus busses stop running due to inclement weather or other circumstance, preventing students from returning to their respective campuses, SJU students may sleep in the Mary Commons Lounge, and CSB students may sleep in the St. Thomas Hall basement.

 Written: July 2009